Infinite Jest | David Foster Wallace's maximalist novel

-Infinite Jest is David Foster Wallace’s magnum opus and considered by some as a majorly influential work.
+Infinite Jest is David Foster Wallace’s magnum opus and is considered by some as a majorly influential work.
 Before its publication in 1996, the American author had already published The Broom of the System, a novel, and A Girl With Curious Hair, a collection of short stories.
 In 1996, Infinite Jest was shortlisted for the Pulitzer Prize.
-In this complicated and difficult novel, Wallace creates a futuristic world where entertainment is the only thing that matters.
+In this complicated and challenging novel, Wallace creates a futuristic world where entertainment is the only thing that matters.
 At the same time, Infinite Jest explores the possibility of being human in such a world.
 The novel was highly successful, with some 800,000 copies sold worldwide.

 A layered structure

 The structure of Infinite Jest is layered and complex: readers follow the events of three main storylines.
 Thanks to his funambulist style, Wallace manages to unite these different story patterns into an intriguing narrative, though the ending is impossible to solve.

 The first deals with Hal Incandenza, a promising seventeen-year-old tennis player who lives at the Enfield Tennis Academy (the E.T.A.).
 Hal’s mother and father founded the institutions in which he studies, while the story of Hal mingles with that of his parents and his brothers, Mario and Orin.
 This part of the novel mimics the structure of a failed bildungsroman.
 In fact, Hal never reaches maturity.